State Programs

 Suppose weather conditions are an anomaly in the post-retrofit year?

-It is up to the Partner and Participant to determine the ranking of the measures.
-Reference Section 5.9 of the Program Guidelines for additional information.
+It is up to the partner and participant to determine the ranking of the measures.
+Reference program guidelines for additional information.

 What is the basis of the site to source conversion?